myklemykle/Picomix/Readme.md

 This library allows you to adjust the tradeoffs between bit-depth and sample rate.
 Higher bit depth gives lower sample rates, which in turn generates more HF noise.
-When using a simple single-pole RC hipass output filter, 10 or 11 bit resolution can produce a decent-sounding signal with a manageable amount of noise.
+When using a simple single-pole RC hipass output filter and running at 133mhz clock rate, 10 or 11 bit resolution can produce a decent-sounding signal with a manageable amount of noise.

 # Roadmap